 You can get a nice, low trajectory so you can cast under overhanging branches.
 One of the best things about a flexible, UL 4'2" rod is that a 2 gram lure will load it well enough to give you all the distance you'll need on a small stream.

-Another great thing about a flexible UL rod is that catching the small headwaters fish fun.
+Another great thing about a flexible UL rod is that it makes catching the small headwaters fish fun.
 I am very definitely of the opinion that your fishing will be more enjoyable if you match your equipment to the fish you expect to catch.
 On the same stream pictured above, I once saw a guy fishing with a salt water rod and reel better suited to bluefish than trout (and not snapper blues, either).
 I don't think he caught anything, but I can't imagine it would have been much fun even if he did.

 The Shimano Cardiff Native Special S42UL-3 is a fun rod and "Native Special" is the ideal name for it.